ktrue/WU-History/README.md

  - the 'custom' date range query code is not implemented in V1.00 of _WXDailyHistory.php_ but may appear in subsequent releases.
  - use the Issues function on GitHub to report problems with _WXDailyHistory.php_ -- the other parts of the code base I'll try to help, but Jim McMurry is the real authority (it is his code)

-## Help for users of Radmil's _wxwugraphs_ scripts
+## Help for users of Radomir Luza's _wxwugraphs_ scripts

-Radmil had last released his scripts in 2010 with little support activity since.
-His scripts used the WU _WXDailyHistory.asp_ page for data.
-The _WXDailyHistory.php_ page here seems to be useable with his scripts.
+Radomir Luza http://pocasi.hovnet.cz/ had last released his scripts in 2011 with little support activity since then (V1.8.0 - 2011/09/05).
+The link to download the script is no longer operational (in June, 2019).
+His scripts used the WU _WXDailyHistory.asp_ page for data, which is now deprecated by WeatherUnderground.
+For those who have a prior installation of his scripts, the _WXDailyHistory.php_ page here seems to be useable with his scripts.
 To enable it:

 - install _WXDailyHistory.php_ in your document root (and configure it so it is working with the WU-History-inc.php set of scripts), then change
 ```